St. Columban, Quebec, Canada was settled mainly by Irish Immigrants in the early 1800’s.

 Would you be willing to volunteer some time if we physically have to help with the project?

 Would you be willing to contribute money if we have to raise funding to make this project fully or partially self-financing?
-See our Restoration Fund page.
+See our Maintenance Fund page.

 Please forward any of your comments on this Cemetery Restoration project using our contact form.